About the Event

 Status of People with Disabilities in the Profession Committee

-AAR has a Status of People with Disabilities in the Profession (PWD), which works to assure the full access of people with disabilities within AAR and to advance their status within the profession.
+AAR has a Status of People with Disabilities in the Profession (PWD) Committee, which works to assure the full access of people with disabilities within AAR and to advance their status within the profession.

 Health and Safety Requirements